-- "(3) an accounting of the manner in which funds paid a State under part B for a fiscal year were expended; - "(4) a description of the State Planning Council's response to significant actions taken by the State with respect to each annual survey report and plan of corrections for cited deficiencies prepared pursuant to section 1902(a)(31)(B) of the Social Security Act with respect to any intermediate care facility for the mentally retarded in such State; and - "(5) a description of the progress made in the State in, and any identifiable trends concerning, the setting of priorities for, policy reform concerning, and advocacy for, persons with developmental disabilities which are attributable to physical impairment, mental impairment, or a combination of physical and mental impairments, including any other subpopulation of persons with developmental disabilities (including minorities) that the State Planning Council may identify under sections 122(b)(3) and 122(f). "(b) By January 1 of each year, each protection and advocacy - "(b) By January 1 of each year, each protection and advocacy system established in a State pursuant to part C shall prepare and transmit to the Secretary a report which describes the activities, accomplishments, and expenditures of the system during the preceding fiscal year. - "(c)(1) By April 1 of each year the Secretary shall prepare and transmit to the President, the Congress, and the National Council on the Handicapped a report which describes- - "(A) the activities and accomplishments of programs supported under parts B, C, D, and E of this title; - "(B) the progress made in States in improving the independence, productivity, and integration into the community of persons with developmental disabilities and any activities or services needed to improve such independence, productivity, and integration; - "(C) the progress made by States in, and any identifiable trends concerning, the setting of priorities for, policy reform concerning, and advocacy for, persons with developmental disabilities attributable to physical impairment, mental impairment, or a combination of physical and mental impairments, including any other subpopulation of persons with developmental disabilities (including minorities) that the State Planning Council may identify under sections 122(b)(3) and 122(f); - "(D) the significant Federal policies that impact on the ability of States to address the needs of persons with developmental disabilities attributable to physical impairments, mental impairments, or a combination of mental and physical impairments; and - "(E) the number of meetings held by the interagency committee established under section 108(b) during the period for which the report is made, which agencies were represented at each such meeting, and the accomplishments of the interagency committee in comparison to the goals and objectives of such committee.
+a State under part B for a fiscal year were expended:

+- (4) a description of the State Planning Council's response to significant actions taken by the State with respect to any intermediate care facility for the mentally retarded in such State, and with respect to each annual survey report prepared pursuant to section 1902(a)(31)(C) of the Social Security Act and each correction or reduction plan prepared pursuant to section 1922 of such Act; and - (5) a description of the progress made in the State in, and any identifiable trends concerning, the setting of priorities for, policy reform concerning, advocacy for, and other actions on behalf of and with persons with developmental disabilities which are attributable to physical impairment, mental impairment, or a combination of physical and mental impairments, particularly unserved and underserved groups, including any other subpopulation of persons with developmental disabilities (including minorities), and a summary of actions taken to improve access to and services for unserved and underserved groups that the State Planning Council may have identified. - (b) By January 1 of each year, each protection and advocacy system established in a State pursuant to part C shall prepare and transmit to the Secretary a report which describes the activities, accomplishments, and expenditures of the system during the preceding fiscal year. - (c) (1) By July 1 of each year the Secretary shall prepare and transmit to the President, the Congress, and the National Council on Disability a report which describes- - (A) the activities and accomplishments of programs supported under parts B, C, D, and E of this title; - (B) the progress made in States in improving the independence, productivity, and integration into the community of persons with developmental disabilities and any activities or services needed to improve such independence, productivity, and integration; - (C) the progress made by States in, and any identifiable trends concerning, the setting of priorities for, policy reform concerning, advocacy for, and other actions on behalf of, persons with developmental disabilities attributable to physical impairment, mental impairment, or a combination of physical and mental impairments, particularly unserved or underserved groups, including any other yaan ay gaasaa dagaa yaas ∺13÷ subpopulation of persons with developmental disabilities (including minorities) that the State Planning Council has identified under sections 122(b)(3) and 122(f), and a summary of actions taken to improve access to services for such groups;

+- (D) the significant Federal policies that impact on the ability of States to address the needs of persons with developmental disabilities attributable to physical impairments, mental impairments, or a combination of mental and physical impairments; and - (E) the number of meetings held by the interagency committee established under section 108(b) during the period for which the report is made, which agencies were represented at each such meeting, and the accomplishments of the interagency committee in comparison to the goals and objectives of such committee.